-On the FM band, you can select a favorite station and display the program service name according to the information provided by the radio data system (RDS).
+On the FM band, you can select a favorite station and display the program service name provided by the radio data system (RDS).

-Program Service (PS) Name Display

-The program service name display

-function shows the name of the

-station you are listening to.
-With the
+Program Service (PS) Name Display The program service name display function shows the name of the station you are listening to.
+You can turn this function on or off.

-audio system on and the FM band

-selected, you can turn this function

-on or off.

 To switch the function between on and off, press and release the TITLE button.
 With the system on, you will see the "PS NAME ON" message on the display.
 If the station you are listening to is an RDS station, the displayed frequency switches to the station name.